SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 • Enables inspectors to close dangerous mines

-• Addressing roof fall hazards, flammable and explosive gas hazards, fire hazards, electricity hazards, equipment rollover hazards, maintenance hazards, airborne contaminant hazards, noise hazards, respirable dust hazards
+• Addresses roof fall hazards, flammable and explosive gas hazards, fire hazards, electricity hazards, equipment rollover hazards, maintenance hazards, airborne contaminant hazards, noise hazards and respirable dust hazards

 The Mine Improvement and New Emergency Response

-The Mine Improvement and New Emergency Response (MINER) amended the 1977 mine act in 2006, which President George W. Bush signed into law and was the most significant update to mine legislation in over 30 years.
-The update requires underground mine operators to improve accident preparedness.
+The Mine Improvement and New Emergency Response (MINER) Act amended the 1977 Mine Act in 2006, which President George W. Bush signed into law.
+It was the most significant update to mine legislation in over 30 years.
+The update required underground mine operators to improve accident preparedness.
 Now, mining companies must establish emergency plans for each mine they operate.

 After the 2006 amendment, the following mine requirements were implemented: